The Average Credit Limit On a First Credit Card

 Many credit card issuers review your account regularly and raise your credit limit automatically if you've managed your credit well.
 Capital One, for example, automatically increases the credit limit on many of their credit cards after you've made your first five monthly payments on time.

 If your credit card issuer doesn't raise your credit automatically, you can request a credit limit increase.
+Many credit card companies allow you to request a limit increase online.
 When you request a credit limit increase, your credit card issuer will review your account history, your credit history, your current monthly income, and other debt obligations.
 If these factors are favorable, you have a good chance of having your credit limit increase request approved.